Using Nutrition Facts in a Non-Obsessive Way

 Applying Nutrition Science… Gently

 For those of you ready, we can use the fundamentals of nutrition science to make informed decisions that support our physical and mental performance.
 How do we do this?
-First, you’ll want to ask yourself “what will make my body feel best at this moment?” and “what will I enjoy?”
+First, you’ll want to ask yourself “What will make my body feel best at this moment?” and “What will I enjoy?”
 Then you’ll have to consider your day and schedule.
 Are you traveling or commuting?
 If so, convenience will factor into your choice.
 Contrary to this, do you have time to cook a meal at home?
 Try not to base your decision around what diet culture tells you is “good” or “healthiest.”
 This might not be what works for your body at that moment in time.
-Here are a few additional examples of using gentle nutrition when making informed decisions around food:
+Here are a few additional examples of using gentle nutrition when making informed decisions about food:

 - Does adding a scoop of protein powder to your AM oatmeal keep you feeling fuller for an intense morning?
 If yes, then add it!

 - Does adding whole-grain bread to your lunch prevent a 3 PM energy crash?
 It’s higher in fiber and thus more likely to sustain your energy.

 - Does an added dose of chia and flax to your smoothie keep your bowels regular?
 I bet it does!

-- Since drinking water throughout the day keeps you alert, then keeping a water bottle on hand is not be a bad idea!
+- Since drinking water throughout the day keeps you alert, then keeping a water bottle on hand is not a bad idea!

 - Trying a protein-packed pancake mix might keep you feeling fuller throughout the morning.

 - Swapping store-bought jelly with a homemade jam might prevent an over-powering level of sweetness in your meal.
 If your taste buds prefer that, I’m all for it!